michaeltoohig/image-upload-example/README.md

+# Note to Athelas

+This is repo based on [this repo](https://github.com/serebrov/flask-vue-starter) with some of my structural changes and a completely new frontend.
+I wanted to use this starter since it used Flask which I like (but now using FastAPI for work) and I know Flask was recommended in the pre-interview email.
+Also chose to try this starter repo because it uses a light framework on top of Flask using Marshmallow schemas which closly matches something [I did last year](https://github.com/michaeltoohig/flask-webargs-marshmallow-schemas).
+So, I thought I would be familiar enough with the underlying packages to work with it for the interview.
+Second reason was this starter gave me a quick starting point for Docker integration so I wouldn't have to implement that all myself before the interview.
+But in the end I found that the clever Docker config was not playing nicely with my PC probably because I'm running WSL which periodically does have issues with Docker.
+So I don't recommend this starter.

+Before uploading an image you have to create a user with username "Test".
+That was a part of the interview that became a hardcoded value while debugging.

 # Flask (with Smorest) + Vue.js Starter

-Starter example app: Flask (SQLAlchemy, PostgreSQL) + Vue.js (Typescript), docker setup for backend and frontend.
+Starter example app: Flask (SQLAlchemy, PostgreSQL) + Vue.js, docker setup for backend and frontend.

-Backend is powered by Flask, flask-rest-api, marshmallow and SQLAlchemy to create a solid framework for REST API backend development:
+Backend is powered by Flask, Flask-Smorest and SQLAlchemy to create a solid framework for REST API backend development:

 - Application structure
 - Routing